-The trade in human disability has been around for centuries with physical curiosities often displayed in circuses or travelling fairs.
+The trade in human disability has been around for centuries, with physical curiosities often displayed in circuses or travelling fairs.
 But, in the nineteenth century, such exhibits were so popular that permanent venues were set up, such as those at London's Egyptian Hall, or P T Barnum's American Museum in New York.

-The Victorians really did love to have a good gawp at a freak show act, and though we may now view such things as sordid and exploitative, some performers were more than happy to be involved in the industry, with the protection of the ‘stage’ enabling them to live in peace when the outside world could often be even crueller and more hostile.
+The Victorians did love a freak show, and although today we view such things as sordid and exploitative, some performers were more than happy to be involved in the industry.
+The protection of the ‘stage’ enabled them to live in peace, when the outside world could often be a far more hostile environment.

 The poster of a mermaid, 'half beautiful woman, half fish', might simply be a creation produced by the taxidermist's art.
-The ugly stuffed head of a monkey fixed onto the body of a fish led to the craze in Feejee Mermaids, more of which you can read about in a precious VV post ~ and also in the VV's novel called Elijah's Mermaid.
+The ugly stuffed head of a monkey fixed to the body of a fish led to the craze in Feejee Mermaids, more of which you can read about in a precious VV post ~ and also in the VV's novel called Elijah's Mermaid.

 But there were some acts so famous they needed little promotion.
-Chang and Eng were Siamese twins linked at the chest by a thick band of skin and, unlike some other more severe cases of twins being co-joined, the VV wonders if today they could have been surgically parted, with little danger of loss of life.
+Chang and Eng were the Siamese twins linked at the chest by a thick band of skin and, unlike some other more severe cases of twins being co-joined, the VV wonders if today they could have been surgically parted with little danger of loss of life.